 Smiles and laughter were coded offline from the video recordings of the children.
 Video presentation software (Camcasia Studio 8) was used to allow the researchers to watch the recordings of participants simultaneously with the video clip being viewed.
 Laughs and smiles were operationalised based on the definitions of Chapman (1975).
 A laugh was defined as an audible inarticulate vocal sound and/or visible shaking of the shoulders or torso, whilst a smile was defined as an upwards stretching of the corners of the mouth unaccompanied by vocal sound.

 The three researchers each independently coded two thirds of videos across all viewing conditions, ensuring each video was coded twice.
 A 10-second timer was set to start 20 seconds after commencement of the video clip and to end once six minutes had elapsed.
 In each 10-second interval, the researchers noted the number of laughs and number of smiles per child on a coding sheet (see online materials).
 Once coding had been completed, the researchers compared their respective totals.
 The pairwise correlations in scores between coders were all greater than 95%.In cases where there were minor discrepancies in totals, the mean number of laughs and mean number of smiles per child per viewing condition were calculated and recorded on a master table of data.
 A minor discrepancy was a scoring difference between coders of 3 or fewer laughs or smiles per child per video.
 In a small number of cases where discrepancies were larger, the video clip was re-watched and a consensus reached.
 To further minimise bias or error, a colleague who was naïve to the study analysed 15% of the recordings in the manner described above.
 A percentage of similarity between researcher coding and naïve coding was calculated by dividing the number of agreements between the researchers and naïve coder by the number of agreements plus number of disagreements between the researchers and naïve coder.
-The similarly percentage was found to be 86%.
+The similarity percentage was found to be 86%.

 Results